Governor-General of Solomon Islands: Functions

 Solomon Islands shares the person of the sovereign equally with 14 other countries in the Commonwealth of Nations.
-As the sovereign works and resides outside of Solomon Islands' borders, the governor-general's primary task is to perform the monarch's constitutional duties on his or her behalf.
-As such, the governor-general carries out his or her functions in the government of Solomon Islands on behalf and in the name of the Sovereign.
+As the sovereign works and resides outside of Solomon Islands' borders, the governor-general's primary task is to perform the monarch's constitutional duties on their behalf.
+As such, the governor-general carries out their functions in the government of Solomon Islands on behalf and in the name of the Sovereign.

 The governor-general's powers and roles are derive from the Constitution of Solomon Islands Part IV Sections 27, 28 & 29, and set out certain provisions relating to the governor-general.

 Constitutional role

 The governor-general is responsible for early dissolutions of parliament, which may occur upon the resolution of an absolute majority of members of parliament.
 Parliamentary terms otherwise run for four years.
 The governor-general is responsible for appointing the date of the general election, which must occur within four months of the dissolution of parliament.
 After an election, the governor-general convenes a meeting of parliament to elect the prime minister in accordance with section 33 of the constitution.
 Once a prime minister is elected, the governor-general appoints the other ministers on the prime minister's advice.

 The prime minister keeps the governor-general fully informed concerning the general conduct of the government of Solomon Islands and furnishes the governor-general with such information as the governor-general may request with respect to any particular matter relating to the government of Solomon Islands.

 The governor-general, on the Sovereign's behalf, gives royal assent to laws passed by the National Parliament of Solomon Islands.

 The governor-general acts on the advice of the Cabinet, to issue regulations, proclamations under existing laws, to appoint state judges, ambassadors and high commissioners to overseas countries, and other senior government officials.

 The governor-general is also responsible for issuing Royal Commissions of Inquiry, and other matters, as required by particular legislation; and authorises many other executive decisions by ministers such as approving treaties with foreign governments.

 The prime minister can be removed from office by the governor-general upon the passage of a no-confidence motion by an absolute majority of the members of parliament.
 The outgoing prime minister remains in office until a new prime minister is elected by the national parliament.
 In the event of the prime minister's death in office, the governor-general "after consultation with the other Ministers" appoints one of the other government ministers to act as a prime minister until a new election is held.